Introduction

 Newton allows you to create joints between bodies.
 A joint is used to add a constraint between two bodies.

-To add a new joint, select two bodies and use one of the Add Joint buttons above the joint list.
-To remove a joint, select it in the joint list (or press W when one of the connected bodies is selected), and click on the Remove Joint button (or press Alt W).
+To add a new joint, select two bodies and use one of the Add Joint buttons above the joint table.
+To remove a joint, select it in the table (or press W when one of the connected bodies is selected), and click on the Remove Joint button (or press Alt W).
 To modify joint properties, you must first select the joint, and then change its properties.

-Joint settings can be copied from one joint and reapplied to other joints of the same type using the Copy/Paste Joint Settings commands in the Edit menu.
+Joint settings can be copied from one joint and reapplied to other joints of the same type using the Copy/Paste Joint Settings commands in the Edit menu or in the joints table context menu.

 Notes: